nokazn/dotfiles/README.md

 $ sudo pacman -Syyu && sudo pacman -S git make gcc curl wget unzip
 ```

-`make deploy` command makes symbolic links to files that starting with a dot and followed 2 or more chars in `~/dotfiles/` directory.
-If a existing file conflicts with the symbolic link, this is backed up.

 `make init` command executes targets below.

 - `add-tools`